Numerically Stable Resonating Hartree-Fock: Benchmarking Excited State Resonating Hartree-Fock Performance

-Here we seek to examine the performance of ResHF against state-specific and state-averaged CASSCF.
-We begin by examining the performance of ResHF and CASSCF for charge transfer states with the bond dissociation of LiF, before examining the continuity of excited state surfaces along the torsional rotation of ethene.
-We will then apply minimal sized SA-ResHF and SA-CASSCF wavefunctions to compute singlet-triplet energy gaps of a selection of small to medium molecules.
+In the following, we show that SA-ResHF is about as accurate as SS-CASSCF, without sacrificing the benefits of state-averaging.
+We begin by examining the performance of SA-ResHF and SA/SS-CASSCF for charge transfer states with the bond dissociation of LiF, before examining the continuity of excited state surfaces along the torsional rotation of ethene.
+We will then apply minimal sized SA-ResHF and SA-CASSCF wavefunctions to compute singlet-triplet energy gaps of a selection of small molecules.

 To allow for direct comparison between the methods, the same sized wavefunction was used for ResHF and CASSCF, unless otherwise specified.
 A sketch of the wavefunction initialization scheme is presented in Figure \ref{fig:wfn}.
 Both CASSCF and ResHF initial guesses for molecular orbitals were obtained from restricted Hartree-Fock (RHF) calculations, unless otherwise specified.
 For SS/SA-CASSCF, a (\textit{2e, 2o}) active space was used, while a set of 4 Slater determinants were used to build the ResHF wavefunction.
 To mimic the full configuration interaction expansion of the CASSCF active space, the ResHF determinants were initialized as the closed-shell RHF determinant, a single alpha-spin electron excitation out of the RHF determinant, the paired beta-spin single electron excitation, and a double electron excitation (Figure \ref{fig:wfn}).
 We will use the ResHF-adj implementation exclusively in the following analysis.